Thesis

 | α (free parameter, single-anchor) | 0.13 | 0.060 | 0.10 |

-What survived adversarial controls — V5 + V5+ findings
+What survived adversarial controls — V5 + V5+ + V7 findings

-V5 M2 (connectome permutation) and V5+ (no-integration sign-only baseline + Meyer-Overton baseline) jointly narrow what’s actually load-bearing in the architecture:
+V5 M2 (connectome permutation) and V5+ (no-integration sign-only baseline + Meyer-Overton baseline), now joined by V7’s four pre-registered controls (Sub-Q2 mechanism-subset search, Sub-Q1 random-ensemble nulls, V5 M3 parameter sensitivity, V5 M4 anchor-swap cross-validation), jointly narrow what’s actually load-bearing in the architecture:

 The substrate is largely interchangeable.
 V5 M2: fly result transfers to fully randomized graphs (P1, P2, P3 all pass Gate 1 at frozen α).
 Mouse V6 uses a generic random graph by design.
 Worm V3 needs at minimum cell-type-aggregate connectivity (P3 passes; P1, P2 fail).
 The “cross-phylum” framing was over-claiming organism-specific structural recovery.